thecarp/dactyl-keyboard/doc/options-arbitrary-shapes.md

   uses the first leaf subordinate to the branch for the usual heuristics.
 - `cut` (optional): If `true`, subtract material from the body instead of adding material.
 All such cuts happen after all additions.
+- `reflect` (optional): If `true`, use the node on both sides of the yz-plane, i.e. on both sides of x = 0 within `body`.
+This is useful mainly in a central housing, for those tweaks that should be symmetrical on the left and right.
+  It is not so useful in a main body or wrist rest, because those bodies are reflected with all of their tweaks, on a higher level, if at all.

+Additionally, on a common theme:

 - `above-ground` (optional): If `true`, influence the shape of `body` itself.
 - `at-ground` (optional): If `true`, influence the shape of the bottom plate under `body`.